Stephen Norrington: Unrealised projects

 Norrington has had several unrealised projects throughout his career, listed here in roughly chronological order.
 During a career that has spanned over 20 years, he has worked on projects which never progressed beyond the pre-production stage under his direction.
 Many of them were produced after he left production.

 In 1999, Norrington was offered to direct Blade II, the sequel to his 1998 film.
 He turned it down, and the studio hired Guillermo del Toro instead.

+In 2001, Norrington became attached to direct John Sayles' long-in-development script adaptation Brother Termite.

-In 2001, Norrington was attached to Dimension Films's Ghost Rider before it was acquired by Columbia Pictures.
+Also in 2001, Norrington was attached to Dimension Films's Ghost Rider before it was acquired by Columbia Pictures.
 It was eventually released in 2007, directed by Mark Steven Johnson.

 In 2001, Norrington announced he had agreed to direct a film based on The Hands of Shang-Chi: Master of Kung Fu, a film adaptation based on the Marvel character Shang-Chi.
 He described it as "a real honest-to-goodness martial arts film, rather than a film that simply has martial arts in it".
 In 2004, it was announced that Ang Lee had been brought on as producer.
 In 2005, it was announced that Stan Lee had agreed to executive produce the film for DreamWorks, with Yuen Woo-ping directing from a Bruce McKenna screenplay.
 In 2005, Avi Arad stated that he thought that a PG-13 adaptation was possible.
 In 2006, Ang Lee confirmed his and Yuen's continued involvement with the project.
 In December 2018, a different film adaptation of Shang-Chi was announced, with a script by David Callaham, without Norrington.

 Shortly after Warner Bros. acquired the rights in 2002, Norrington was slated to direct a remake to the 1988 film Akira, with James Robinson writing the screenplay and Dan Lin producing.
 Norrington planned to make it more appealing to Western audiences by making Kaneda and Tetsuo brothers.
 Following The League of Extraordinary Gentlemen underperformed at the box office in 2003, which both Norrington and Robinson were also on, the project was put on hold.